GitHub

 flowchart LR A["Message"] --> B["serialize()"] B --> C["Arc"] C --> D["broadcast"] D --> E["Clients"] style A fill:#1a1a1a,stroke:#4ade80,color:#fff style B fill:#1a1a1a,stroke:#f97316,color:#fff style C fill:#1a1a1a,stroke:#60a5fa,color:#fff style D fill:#1a1a1a,stroke:#60a5fa,color:#fff style E fill:#1a1a1a,stroke:#4ade80,color:#fff

-Instead of serializing each message for every connected client, certstream-server-rust serializes once and shares via Arc.
+Instead of serializing each message for every connected client, certstream-server-rust serializes once per certificate into three pre-built byte payloads (full, lite, domains_only), wraps them in an Arc<PreSerializedMessage>, and clones only the Arc pointer to every subscriber — zero re-serialization, zero extra heap allocation per client.
+JSON serialization uses simd-json (SIMD-accelerated) when the simd feature is enabled (the default).
 With 10,000 clients, this means 1 serialization instead of 10,000.
-The broadcast channel uses backpressure - lagging clients skip messages rather than blocking others.
+The broadcast channel uses backpressure — lagging clients skip messages rather than blocking others.

 Stream Formats